-The timing of the funeral determines how the deceased is cared for before cremation.
+The timing of the funeral in Auckland determines how the deceased is cared for before cremation.
 Embalming may or may not be required.
 Should you desire to have your loved one cremated, there are two options available.
 They can either be cremated immediately or very soon after death and their ashes delivered back to the family for a memorial service.
 Alternatively, the deceased can be embalmed and kept in-state for a traditional funeral service, followed by their cremation.

-In New Zealand, the process is for the remains to be sealed in a combustible casket that is placed in a special furnace called a cremation chamber or a crematory, where the intense heat literally evaporates the timber and linings of the casket.
+In Auckland and throughout New Zealand, the process is for the remains to be sealed in a combustible casket that is placed in a special furnace called a cremation chamber or a crematory, where the intense heat literally evaporates the timber and linings of the casket.
 Therefore, the returned ashes are purely the remains of the deceased.
 Rigorous cleaning and screening processes are mandatory as well, to ensure remains do not get mixed up with those of another person.

 Due to the level of documentation and checks in place, most crematoriums will only accept jobs via a funeral director.
-If a cremation service is required we will offer advice on the facilities available at the crematorium of your choice.
+If a cremation service in Auckland is required we will offer advice on the facilities available at the crematorium of your choice.